Eldalie/DataViz/README.md

-Add a README file that explains the technical setup and intented usage

 # The Evolution of Rock

 This is a project for the Data Visualization course at EPFL.
 It uses data from the Million Song dataset to describe the evolution of the rock style of music over time.